airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/edit-stream-configuration.md

 :::

-6. Depending on the sync mode you chose for your connection, you can select the **Cursor** or **Primary key** for individual fields in this table.
+6. Depending on the sync mode you chose for your connection, you can select the **Cursor** or **Primary keys** for individual fields in this table.

 7. Click the **X** to close the stream details panel.